 Jekyll Island Club Hotel

-A member of the Historic Hotels of America and the centerpiece of Jekyll Island’s historic district, the Queen Anne-style Jekyll Island Club recalls the grand days of the Industrial Age when elite businessmen built their “cottages” far from city life.
-Gracious and sprawling and recognizable by its iconic Victorian turret, rich history blends with modern comfort on lush grounds.
+A member of the Historic Hotels of America and the centerpiece of Jekyll Island’s historical district, the Queen Anne-style Jekyll Island Club recalls the grand days of the Industrial Age when elite businessmen built their “cottages” far from city life.
+Gracious, sprawling and recognizable by its iconic Victorian turret, rich history blends with modern comfort on lush grounds.
 At this island resort, dine in the grand dining room or on the casual pier.
 Your warm and comfortable room in the main building offers all the amenities and convenience you could need, including in-room WiFi and air conditioning.

 The Lodge on Little St. Simons Island

 The only lodging on Little St. Simons Island, your accommodations comprise Adirondack-style cabins and turn-of-the century cottages with a charming and rustic touch, some of which date to the early 1900s.
 While simple, all cabins and rooms offer private bathrooms and air conditioning.
 Secluded and tranquil, the lodge is set among moss-draped trees and enjoys quick access to undeveloped beaches and invigorating walking trails.
 On-site naturalists are available to lead nature walks through the ancient maritime forest, kayak expeditions, bicycle rides, and bird-watching excursions.
 Note that Country Walkers may be sharing the lodge with others, therefore, all activities and meals may not be exclusive.